Frank Ryan (American football): Early life

-NFL career
+Professional career

 Los Angeles Rams

 Ryan spent the first four years of his career primarily in a reserve capacity, making $12,000 per year.
 He did start a handful of games in competition with Billy Wade and Zeke Bratkowski.
 In 1961, he and future Hall of Famer Ollie Matson connected on a 96-yard touchdown reception, establishing a new team record.
-However, after sitting on the bench for the last four games of the 1961 season, Ryan stormed into the dressing room and threatened General Manager Elroy Hirsch that he was going to quit football if he were not traded.
-He became part of a multi-player deal with the Cleveland Browns on July 12, 1962, his 26th birthday, as the arrival of highly touted newcomer Roman Gabriel made Ryan expendable.
+However, after sitting on the bench for the last four games of the 1961 season, Ryan stormed into the dressing room and threatened General Manager Elroy "Crazylegs" Hirsch that he was going to quit football if he were not traded.
+He became part of a multi-player deal with the Cleveland Browns on July 12, 1962, his 26th birthday, as the arrival of highly touted newcomer Roman Gabriel, whom the Rams selected with the second overall pick in the 1962 draft, made Ryan expendable.
+Ironically, the Rams did not start Gabriel during his first four years.

 Cleveland Browns

 1962–1963

 Acquired to back up starting quarterback Jim Ninowski, Ryan moved into the starting slot on October 28 when Ninowski broke his collarbone while being tackled by Pittsburgh Steelers' defensive lineman Eugene "Big Daddy" Lipscomb.
 With no other candidates to compete with, Ryan established his leadership and held on to the starting role for much of the next six seasons.
 In his first full season as a starter, 1963, Ryan threw for 2,026 yards and 25 touchdowns with only 13 interceptions, helping the Browns to a 10–4 record.
 Thirteen of those touchdowns went to Gary Collins, who tied for the league lead in receiving touchdowns that year.